 Dr. Caroline Cooley, President

 Dr. Caroline Cooley helped form Bike Walk Knoxville (BWK) in 2012.
-She has served as President since 2014 while also serving as a board member and secretary for Bike Walk Tennessee since 2011.
+She has served as President since 2014 while also serving as board chair for Bike Walk Tennessee.
 Caroline worked as a private practice physician of internal medicine and nephrology for over 30 years in Knoxville until she retired in 2015.
-She is active in the Knoxville community having founded the Knoxville Regional TPO Bicycle Advisory Committee, representing BWK on the Knox County Safe Routes to School Partnership, and serving as the chair of the Knox County Community Health Improvement Plan action team, Active Knox.
+She is active in the Knoxville community having founded the Knoxville Regional TPO Bicycle Advisory Committee, representing BWK on the Knox County Safe Routes to School Partnership, and serving as the chair of Active Knox, a team focusing on making Knoxville and Knox County a healthier place to live by promoting a healthier built environment that encourages active living and transportation choices.
 Caroline has attended the National Bike Summit in Washington, D.C. yearly since 2001 to advocate for bike and pedestrian inclusion in federal transportation funding.
 She is a League of American Bicyclists Cycling Instructor and a lifelong bicyclist for recreation, competitive racing and transportation.

 Lindsey Kimble, Executive Director